The Final Countdown for Domestic Reverse Charge: All You Need to Know

 - Identify any potential cash flow issues your business might have to face after March 1st.

 - You may have to implement a new invoicing system while stating that your services are subject to reverse charge

 - Update your accounting software or accounting systems to ensure that it is familiar with the transactional process of both expense and purchase falling under the reverse charge scheme.

-- Get your tax point right, you may consult your accountant to identify the right tax point for invoices issued for construction supplies.
+- Get your tax point right, you may consult your bookkeeping and tax services accountant to identify the right tax point for invoices issued for construction supplies.

 - Double-check your client’s status in the supply chain and notify your status to other businesses that may require it.